Not since the bubonic plague had an epidemic decimated, mystified and terrified humankind.

 Salk’s curiosity propelled him forward, and upon his medical school graduation he’d proved that a killed-virus vaccine could provide immunity.
 On March 1, 1940, Salk became one of twelve interns at Mount Sanai Hospital, likened to “playing ball for the New York Yankees.”
 Two years later, Salk was appointed a research fellow in the University of Michigan’s Department of Epidemiology.
 He received a $2,100 fellowship the same day, a fortunate coincidence since the university position paid nothing.

-Salk’s break came on May 27, 1947 when Max Lauffer invited him to consider leading the University of Pittsburgh’s animal virology laboratory.
+Talking about Salk, his break came on May 27, 1947 when Max Lauffer invited him to consider leading the University of Pittsburgh’s animal virology laboratory.
 It was a gamble for Lauffer because Salk’s reputation was growing and the school was undistinguished and underfunded.
 To Salk, it offered “the prospect of independence” and he accepted.

 The independence Salk perceived was misleading.
 Despite plenty of red tape and restraints, Salk persevered, expanding his lab staff in anticipation of March of Dimes funding.
 Nowadays, such labs would feature pharma fridges, but back then they had an equivalent alongside other technology.
 More important, Salk inspired his team with the belief each would play a significant role conquering polio.